 Hall, Erica.
 Creating a Culture of Health Through Cross-Sector Collaboration.
 Published by Civic Hall Labs in partnership with the Robert Wood Johnson Foundation (3/30/2017)

 Kempson, J., Hatfield, T., & Ross, N., Seattleness: A Cultural Atlas.
-Sasquatch Publishing (Expected 2018).
+Penguin Random House (2018).
 Co-author of book using primary and secondary research to graphically visualize Seattle’s unique characteristics.
-Role includes research, writing, cartography, visual design and infographics.

 Publications created under Hampton (maiden name)